pioj/ImageLevel/README.md

 ### Current Features

-- Wizard creates a palette of Tiles(color+prefab) for every color found.
+- Wizard creates a palette of Tiles*(color+prefab)* for every color found.
 - Wizard reads from a Sprite and generates the Tilemap level.
-- Support for Multiple Sprites within an Atlas.
+- Supports Multiple Sprites packed within an Atlas.
+- Allows to take special Tiles *(animated/Player/Dynamics)* apart from the common ones *(Statics)*.
+- Marks the desired tiles as *Static* GameObjects for latter optimization.
+- Auto-generates a *CompositeCollider2D* for the *Statics* group.

 ### Planned features

-- Group common tiles & separate them from the special ones *(player, enemies, etc.)*
-- Create & Add unified colliders for the common tiles.
+- Extra Tool : Extract the *CompositeCollider2D* point data and dump it into an empty GameObject.
+- A toggle option in the Wizard to allow collider generation or not, for just decoration.
+- 9-Slice like rules, to have nice borders according to your tilemap.
-- Convert to native Tilemap *(Unity2D)* structure, so you end with a single GameObject per level.
+- Combine Statics into a single GameObject *(dunno how, atm)*.